raw-lab/MetaCerberus/bin/README.md

-# RoadMap
+# Main scripts for MetaCerberus

-- cerberus-pipeline.py --> It is the main script that incorporates the package into a pipeline.
+- metacerberus-pipeline.py --> It is the main script that incorporates the package into a pipeline.